COVID woes: Youths around the world have 'pandemic fatigue' | DW | 04.04.2021

-Brazil, South Africa, India and Germany: Four individuals tell the tale of how they cope with social isolation and pandemic fatigue.
+Young people in Brazil, South Africa, India and Germany talk about how they cope with social isolation and pandemic fatigue.

-Only a few days earlier, her friend's grandfather died from the virus.
+Only a few days earlier, her friend's grandfather had died from COVID-19.
 He had just attended a birthday with over 100 people.

 Carol is in a constant state of worry.
 She is alarmed at the rising death rate and feels the grief of all the bereaved.